Data API · v1

 PUT/entities/{id}/composition/lines/{lineId}Write

 Edit a line (supplied fields merge; an empty string clears a line field).
+Line writes return an ETag — send it back as If-Match to fail with 412 if the line changed since you read it.

 DELETE/entities/{id}/composition/lines/{lineId}Write

 Remove a line.
+Honours If-Match the same way.

 add a component linebash